AntoniaObersteiner/backtracer/README.md

 ```

 ### ./external
-This project is controlled via Make, the Makefile is renamed to `External.make`
+This project is controlled via the `./external/Makefile` with some extensions in `./external/Antonia.make`
-to avoid conflict with L4Re's build system
+that rely on `../../../Dockerfile`.
+See the Make-variable `MAKEEXTRA` and the line `include $(MAKEEXTRA)`.

+Configure the variables in `./external/Makefile` according to your directory structures and requirements.
+If anything is insufficiently documented, [write me an email](mailto:antonia.obersteiner@tu-dresden.de).

-The results are written to `data/`, usually in a subdirectory, that currently has to be explicitly named via `LABEL=`.
+The results are written to `./external/data/`, usually in a subdirectory, to differentiate configurations.
+The subdirectory ('label') currently has to be explicitly named via `make LABEL=`.

 ```bash
 make LABEL=test data/test/hello.svg
 # equivalent to